Internal Affairs Unit

 The Internal Affairs Unit reports directly to the Chief of Police.

 What happens when I make a complaint?

 All complaints will be thoroughly examined.
-There are five possible dispositions and they are as follows:
+There are four possible dispositions and they are as follows:

 - Not Sustained - There is insufficient evidence to confirm or refute the complaint.